Large time limit and local L^2-index theorems for families: Introduction

 Our technique only applies to the case of families of Euler and signature operators twisted by globally flat bundles of $\cA$-modules, because we use deeply the fact that $d^E$ is flat, and the existence of the operator $\mathbb X$.
 On the other hand, we believe that our estimates can be applied almost immediately to foliations, at least taking the point of view of Haefliger forms, where the trace is defined by a local push forward, using the local structure of fibration \cite{HL1, HL, BH2}.

 The next result, in Section \ref{refined}, is the construction of the $L^2$-eta and $L^2$-torsion forms as transgression forms.
 To this aim, we implement the estimates on the Duhamel expansion, and prove that these $L^2$-eta and $L^2$-torsion are well defined if the fibre is of determinant class and $L^2$-acyclic, or if the Novikov--Shubin invariants are positive.
 Under these assumptions we even prove differential form refinements of the $L^2$-index theorems.
 Compared to the construction of the $L^2$-torsion form by Gong and Rothenberg \cite{GR}, our approach does not need the smoothness of the spectral projection $\chi_{(0,\ep)}(D)$, and holds for families of manifolds of determinant class (provided they are $L^2$-acyclic).
-This is indeed an improvement, as recently Grabowski and Vir\'ag proved that there exist closed manifolds with Novikov--Shubin invariant equal to zero \cite{GV} (but of determinant class due to \cite{Sc2}).
+This is indeed an improvement, as recently Grabowski proved that there exist closed manifolds with Novikov--Shubin invariant equal to zero \cite{Gra} (which are of determinant class by \cite{Sc2}).

 In the last Section, we investigate the properties of the $L^2$-rho form of the signature operator.